Nanousis/RiscY/README.md

 - **Program Merger:**
   A Python GUI that streamlines merging multiple binaries (and optional thumbnails) into a single flash image.
 - **RV32I Emulator:**
-  A JavaScript-based emulator for verifying code before deploying to FPGA.
+  A Rust emulator for verifying code before deploying to FPGA.
-- **Map Creator:**
-  A fun, browser-based tool for creating tile-based maps for sprite-driven games.
 - **Documentation:**
   For in-depth architectural details, interrupt handling, cache implementation, and peripheral design, please refer to the full project documentation.